Report an Incident, Complaint or Crime

-This can be done immediately following the incident by calling the Fayette Police Department (563-425-3500), Behavioral Intervention Team (BIT) ([email protected]), Counseling Office (Confidential reporting contact [email protected]) or Director of Residence Life & Student Engagement/Chief Conduct Officer (x5765).
+This can be done immediately following the incident by calling the Fayette Police Department (563-425-3500), Behavioral Intervention Team (BIT) ([email protected]), Counseling Office (Confidential reporting contact [email protected]) or Assistant Dean of Students/Chief Conduct Officer (x5209).
 Remember, you can decide at a later date to report an incident that took place.
 Please note that the Fayette Police Chief also serves as a member of the BIT

 The reasons for reporting to the University:

 - Protect yourself and others from future victimization;

 - Apprehend the assailant; and

 - Seek justice for the wrong that has been done to you.